Friday, September 1, 2017

 By the time I reach Ely, Nevada, I’m a bit sleepy.
 It is best to stop, drink water, and have a snack.
 In the past, this has helped.
 I feel better, and I continue on towards Bishop, California.

 My camp is just below Mount Whitney and I have been here many times before.
 The mountains welcome me and the night sky is brilliant.
 The Big Dipper, sitting just above Mount Whitney, is there almost for me to touch.
-I am tired, but just before I fall asleep near my campfire, I think that about my goal at the start of my journey.
-It has been about 1,200 miles and the tired makes me sleepy.
+I am tired, but just before I fall asleep near my campfire, I think about my goal at the start of my journey.
+It has been about 1,200 miles, and the tiredness makes me sleepy.

 Tomorrow, I head back to Three Rivers.
-My goal fulfilled.
+My goal is fulfilled.

 No comments: